-Day 10 – Newgrange and Hill of Tara
+Day 10 – Trim Castle and Hill of Tara

 The last day of your Ireland Tour takes you from the West back to the East.
-First we’ll visit the famous Megalithic Passage Tomb at Newgrange that was built around 3200BC.
+First we’ll visit the famous Trim Castle, the largest, best-preserved and most impressive Anglo-Norman castle in Ireland.
 Next stop is the Hill of Tara, once the ancient seat of power in Ireland – 142 Kings are said to have reigned here in prehistoric and historic times.
 In ancient Irish religion and mythology it was the sacred home for the gods, and the entrance to the otherworld.
 Sitting on top of the King’s Seat at the Hill of Tara is one of the most famous monuments – the Stone of Destiny”.
 With this day filled with history our Tour of Ireland will end.
 We’ll drop you off at your accommodation near Dublin Airport (***), so that you can take a flight home the next day, with a bag full of great memories!